 One of the most fun alternatives to feeding your cat alcohol is to give them a cat wine.
 While not as easy to find as the soup or even the pheromones, cat wine can be the perfect solution to your New Years’ Eve festivities and birthday parties.
 Cat Wine is non-toxic and safe for your cat to consume.
 Most brands use catnip in the ingredients so the cat will appear to get drunk, just like when drinking the real thing.

-While many people like to share alcohol with their cats, doing so can be deadly and almost always results in the cat feeling ill.
-Even a small amount can cause disorientation, loss of control over bodily functions, and many other symptoms.
+While many people like to share alcohol with their cats, doing so can be deadly and almost always results in the cat getting ill.
+Even a small amount can cause disorientation, loss of control over bodily functions, and many other signs.
 If you suspect your cat drank some alcohol or came into contact with it in any way, it’s important to call your vet to see what steps you should take immediately to see what you should do before your cat starts suffering from ill-health.
-If your cat has an empty stomach, you can begin seeing symptoms in as little as 15 minutes.
+If your cat has an empty stomach, you can begin seeing alcohol intoxication signs in as little as 15 minutes.
 However, a cat that has just eaten dinner can take up to two hours to become sick.
 We recommend sticking to the alternatives when looking to celebrate with your cat to make sure your happy day is safe and healthy for everyone.

 We hope you have enjoyed our look into the safety of feeding your cat this popular beverage.
 If we have helped make your cat feel more included in your celebrations, please share this discussion about feeding cats alcohol on Facebook and Twitter.